 This sounds nice, especially to many in the libertarian and anarchist crowds, but there are a few pesky points to consider:

-- Criminal activity needs anonymity to thrive, and one of the biggest functional uses of cryptocurrency at present is still illegal transactions (dark web, drugs, prostitution, arms dealing, etc.).
-One major way governments fight organized crime globally is by accessing and controlling the financial system.
-This is of course a double-edged sword.
+- Criminal activity needs anonymity to thrive, and one of the biggest functional uses of cryptocurrency at present is still illegal transactions (dark web, money laundering, drugs, prostitution, arms dealing, etc.).
+One major way governments fight organized crime globally is by accessing, restricting access to, and otherwise controlling the financial system.
+This is of course a double-edged sword, and it does not work perfectly…but it is a hurdle.

-- Converting crypto to fiat requires an exchange, and most exchanges are being highly regulated, subject to KYC (know your customer) requirements, and tax reporting requirements…not so anonymous.
+- Converting crypto to fiat requires an exchange, and most exchanges are being highly regulated, subject to KYC (know your customer) requirements, and tax reporting requirements…not so anonymous or even pseudonymous.
 Sure, you could use only crypto ATMs, but that drastically reduces the usability of the whole system.

-- Money is a medium of exchange, and (at least short-term) a store of value.
+- Money is a medium of exchange, a unit of account, a standard of deferred payment, and (at least short-term) a store of value.
 To work, this requires easy fungibility, and relative stability.
-Transactions with crypto are comparatively slow, complicated, expensive (gas fees FML), and the exchange rates of crypto to fiat fluctuate WILDLY (to say the least; other than stable coins of course), making it generally a very, very poor substitute for fiat.
+Transactions with crypto are still comparatively slow, complicated, expensive (gas fees FML), and the exchange rates of crypto to fiat fluctuate WILDLY (to say the least; other than stable coins of course), making it generally a very, very poor substitute for fiat (except as a unit of account).
+Proof of Stake will fix some of this, but not all.

-- A lot of cryptocurrencies, of various denominations, are held by a fairly small minority, which gives them greater leverage and control over the system and the prices…not so decentralized.
-And of course, when these whales cash out, the system crashes.
+- A lot of cryptocurrencies, of various denominations, are held by a fairly small minority (>80% of ETH for example is held by <1% of wallets), which gives them greater leverage and control over the system and the prices…not so decentralized after all.
+And of course, when these whales need to cash out, the system and price tanks.
 Oops.

 - For crypto with a fixed asset pool (like bitcoin), you create incentives to HODL, which makes the network less useful and more volatile overall.
 This is why bitcoin is now being referred to as “digital gold”, despite lacking any of the intrinsic material value that gold actually has.